When was the first Eucharist celebrated?

-Holy Communion can be received twice a day as long as it is during a Eucharistic celebration (a.k.a.
+Holy Communion can be received twice a day.
+The second time one receives it, it must be during a Eucharistic celebration (a.k.a.
 Mass).
-If someone is dying then they can receive it for the third time that day as Viaticum.
-The Catholic Church says that one is able to and should receive the sacrament each time one participates in the Mass.
-After one receives it for the first time in his/her life he/she is obliged to receive it at least once per year.
+If someone is dying, they can receive it for a third time that day as Viaticum.
+After one receives it for the first time in his/her life he/she is obliged to receive it at least once per year during the Easter season.
 However, the Church strongly encourages the faithful to receive the Eucharist on all Sundays, feast days and even daily (if possible).

 Why is the Eucharist referred to as the “source and summit of our faith?”